elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Troubleshooting scripts for HNC
 - Tests for Groups RBAC
 - the possibility to add static users for opensearch
+- Support for extracting and storing audit logs with Fluentd
+- Compaction for logs stored directly in object store by Fluentd
+- New 'Log review overview' Opensearch dashboard
+- Added falco rules to ignore redis operator related alerts.

 ### Fixed